People feel unsafe and a lack of community in their neighborhoods

 She is a predictable presence in public spaces during Sandra's commute to and from work.

-Get monetary and legal help
+Get monetary help

 I mapped out a high-level user flow to flesh out key moments from product discovery to the achievement of a goal.
 This helped me better understand how each user would use the app and why.